tangrams/Mesh2OSMSlicer/README.md

-## From pointClouds to GeoJSON Polygons
+## Non-traditional Crowdsourced 3D Maps
-#### Notes on Non-traditional 3D Mapping
+#### From pointClouds to GeoJSON Polygons

 “…*the only place on earth where all places are — seen from every angle, each standing clear, without any confusion or blending*" El Aleph, Jorge Luis Borges

-The following is a brief documentation of my research on point clouds for mapping, with some of the tools I made along the way.
+The following is a brief documentation of my research on point clouds as a way to crowdsource mapping and the tools I made along the way.
+This serves as a prove of concept that points to a future where people can contribute to open source initiatives with minimum effort and skills.

 ### Working with Point Clouds